Byloth/exceptions/README.md

 In a case like this, the user will see a snackbar message, will be redirected to the login page and nothing more.
-At the same time, a developer would be able to read in the console a warning message, telling him that an exception was occurred but it was correctly handled by the application:
+At the same time, a developer would be able to read in the console a warning message, telling him that an exception was occurred but it was correctly handled by the application and where it was handled exactly.

 ```
 HandledException: The original exception has already been handled.